-A field experiment was carried out under open field conditions in clay soil, Vertic Torrifluvents, to investigate three irrigation requirement levels (50, 75 and 100% of crop evapotranspiration (ETc)) combined with four fertilizer sources (inorganic fertilizers (control), cattle manure, compost and vermicompost) to present 12 treatments affecting some soil chemical characteristics (pH, EC_e, available N, P, K and organic matter content) and growth of head cabbage.
+A field experiment was carried out under open field conditions in clay soil, Vertic Torrifluvents, to investigate three irrigation requirement levels (50, 75 and 100% of crop evapotranspiration (ETc)) combined with four fertilizer sources (inorganic ones (control), cattle manure, compost and vermicompost) to present 12 treatments affecting some soil chemical characteristics (pH, EC_e, available NPK and organic matter content) and growth of head cabbage.

-The experiment was designed in a split plot arrangement with three replicates, the irrigation levels located as main plots and different organic fertilizers treatments located as sub-plots.
+The experiment was designed in a split plot arrangement with three replicates.
 The plot area was 15 m (length) x 3 m (width).